Hitorie: 2019: Howls and death of wowaka

 On January 7, 2019, Hitorie announced their 4th full-length studio album Howls.
 It released on February 27, and featured their single "Polaris".
 It was preceded by two singles from the album, "SLEEPWALK", and "Coyote and Ghost (コヨーテエンゴースト)".
 On the talk and listening party to commemorate the album's release, Yumao revealed that, unlike all their other songs, "SLEEPWALK" was produced solely by wowaka.
 Although he was hesitant to include it on the album, Yumao heavily pushed wowaka to include it.
 Production on the song begun after ygarshy suggested that wowaka should write a song by himself again.
-Similarly to "Loveless" on "ai/SOlate", it's one of their few songs to have a more pop-like sound.

-From January 21 to January 27, Hitorie hosted a special event titled HITORI-ESCAPE 2019 - A Seven-Day Extraordinary Shimokitazawa Edition (HITORI-ESCAPE 2019 -超非日常下北沢七日間篇-), renting out Shimokitazawa ERA for the entire duration.
+From January 21 to January 27, Hitorie hosted a special event titled HITORI-ESCAPE 2019 – A Seven-Day Extraordinary Shimokitazawa Edition (HITORI-ESCAPE 2019 -超非日常下北沢七日間篇-), renting out Shimokitazawa ERA for the entire duration.
 On the 1st of March, they announced their 2019 tour "Coyote Howling".

 On April 8, in an announcement on Sony Music's official website, it was disclosed that wowaka had died 3 days prior, on April 5, in his sleep.
 The cause of death was acute heart failure.
 He was 31 years old.
 A private funeral was held with his family and friends.
 They cancelled their previously announced tour and offered refunds to all concert-goers, and said the band's future was "currently undecided".

 The band's members left messages for wowaka in the same announcement. ygarshy (Bassist) said:"Even now, I'm still waiting for that moment when wowaka starts playing guitar on stage.

 Everyone will be in the audience, and when the leader of the band, waving his right hand, makes a huge sound, the happiest time of my life will begin.

 No matter how much I bluff, honestly, I still can't get anything done.

 I'm not hungry, and I don't sleep well.

 I can't think back to the time when I met wowaka.